-Fast Forward New Mexico (FFNM) is a sustainable broadband adoption project that provides introductory and intermediate internet training at community libraries across New Mexico.
-While it does not foster a particular broadband technology, it is designed to promote broadband adoption across the state through providing basic computer training that enables participants to better participate in an increasingly digital world.
-Examples are the ability to apply for employment online, take advantage of government services which are increasingly only available online, or participate in online commerce.
-FFNM also addresses another barrier to adoption, the cost of computers and internet service, by identifying public libraries as community anchor institutions for free access to the internet.
+Fast Forward New Mexico (FFNM) was a sustainable broadband adoption project that provided introductory and intermediate digital literacy training at community libraries across New Mexico.
+While it did not foster a particular broadband technology, it was designed to promote broadband adoption across the state by providing basic computer training that enabled participants to better participate in an increasingly digital world.
+Examples were the ability to apply for employment online, take advantage of government services online, and participate in online commerce.
+FFNM also addressed another barrier to adoption, the cost of computers and internet service, by identifying public libraries as community anchor institutions for free access to the internet.

 2a.
 Please list all of the broadband equipment and/or supplies you have purchased during the most recent calendar year using BTOP grant funds or other (matching) funds, including any customer premises equipment or end-user devices.
 If additional space is needed, please attach a list of equipment and/or supplies.
 Please also describe how the equipment and supplies have been deployed (100 words or less).